 Richard Tucker first residence, destroyed by fire 1908

 R.D.
 Tucker's Residence Orange City Fla

+This two-story residential structure was constructed in 1917.
+It is a contributing structure to the Orange City National Register Historic District.
 It represents a primarily Mediterranean Revival architectural style, which began late in the nineteenth century peaking in the 1920s and 1930s.
-The characteristics of the Mediterranean Revival architecture is similar to Spanish Revival architecture with low pitched roofs with broad over hanging eaves and covered with red clay brick tile while the walls of the structures are usually always stuccoed.
-This style is based on palaces and seaside villas which were built in the countries bordering the Mediterranean Sea becoming popular in California and Florida.
+The characteristics of Mediterranean Revival architecture is similar to Spanish Revival architecture with low pitched roofs with broad over hanging eaves.
+The roof originally boasted characteristic red clay barrel tile, but is now clad with modern shingles.
+The walls of the structure maintains the original stucco finish.
+This style is based on palaces and seaside villas which were built in the countries bordering the Mediterranean Sea and became popular in California and Florida.

 The land where this home stands today was once owned by Richard and Julia Tucker.
 Their large, ornate dwelling was reduced to ashes by Orange City's most devastating fire in 1908.
 The Tuckers moved to a new home across Oak Avenue and sold the burnt land.
 The land laid fallow for nine years before a new home would be constructed in its place.

 Records show Hugh C. and Jane P. Murray, from Willimantic Connecticut, purchased Lots 1, 2, & 3 of Block 14 from A. Boyd Smith and Lois Robinson Smith in January 1917.
 By March 28, a newspaper announced the Murray's new home would be built by J.H.
 Bates and Sons, a DeLand architect and builder.
 Bates and Sons were also busy constructing the new Melissa Dickinson Memorial Library during the same time.